scholarslab/praxis/charter/program-charter.md

+---
+layout: page
+title: Praxis Program Charter
+tags: charter
+---

+# Praxis Program Charter

+While each cohort of students will assemble their own document that expresses their particular goals and values, we intend this document to serve as a foundation for all their work.
+It represents a contract between us and our students.

 ### Trust and care
 We trust in students.
 We believe students can make intellectual contributions at a professional level given the chance.
 We believe teaching encompasses the whole person, that the personal difficulties and successes of a student can not be separated from their professional development.